-Whether you do service as a requirement or as a fun hobby, these organizations make service a part of the everyday nature of its existence.
+Whether you serve others as a requirement or a fun hobby, these organizations make service a part of the everyday nature of its existence.
 From building a home with Habitat for Humanity to volunteering in the life of a child, if service is what you looking for, you've found no better place than here.

 A service organization with worldwide membership that promotes fellowship, leadership and service.

 An organization that is dedicated to building simple, decent, affordable housing for local area residents in need of a place to live, as well as to educate the community about substandard living situations in the area and worldwide.
 St. Ambrose Habitat works in conjunction with Habitat for Humanity Quad Cities, and may work on houses in any part of the Quad Cities.
 Website

 To adopt a wish for a child with a life-threatening illness and fundraise for them.